 I have traveled extensively and worked a variety of jobs.
 During the ’80s, I worked in radio, followed by a foray into the music industry, where I spent time in A&R, booking, concert production and as a glorified babysitter.
 Eventually, I worked as a music journalist for a major independent record label and several online publications.
 I have also written a few books.

 I recently hopped on an Amtrak train and traversed the country.
-By the end of that trip, I had logged over 10,000 miles on planes, trains and Bubba the Bus, a short bus I purchased in Nashville, which I plan to convert into a tiny home.
+By the end of that trip, I had logged over 10,000 miles on planes, trains and Bubba the Bus, a short bus I purchased in Nashville, converted him into a tiny home and am now living the #skoolielife fulltime.

 I hope this blog and these stories inspire you to live the life you love.